NOTE: all earrings measurements exclude the earring wires.

 A beautiful pair of coral earrings by Karl Nataani.
 2 1/4 inches long and $98.
 (SANTA FE)

-A beautiful pair of needlepoint post dangle earrings!
-Made by Lorna Mahkee from Zuni.
-These are 2.75 inches long from the post down and $225.
-(SANTA FE)
+A beautiful pair of ZUNI post dangle earrings!
+Made by Randy Hooee.
+1.5 inches and $135.
+(TUCSON)

-Three pair of earrings by the Thomas sisters.
+Two pair of earrings by the Thomas sisters.
 The Thomas family are regarded as some of the best Tohono O’Odham miniature basket weavers.
 These earrings are woven of beargrass (inner coil), yucca (white wrap) and devil’s claw (black).
 The first pair is by Flora Thomas.
 1.75 inches and $95.
 Just under 2 inches and $70.
 In the middle are turtles by Mary Thomas.
 1.75 inches and $95.
-Last are ollas by Flora Thomas.
-1 inch tall and SOLD.
+Last are a pair of beaded earrings by Sanford Serapo.
+(Tohono O’Odham).
+2.25 inches and $40.
 (All in Tucson)

 Small turquoise earrings by Fred Cachini.
 1 inch and $27.
 (TUCSON) The stamp work earrings in the center are by the Blackgoat family, 1 1/8 inches long and $60.
 (SANTA FE) Third in the row are a pair of orange spiny oyster shell post dangles are by Gloria Tucson.
 They are 1 1/8 inches long and $54.
 (SANTA FE)